-The FAFSA Simplification Act of 2020 (FSA; Title VII, Division FF of P.L.
-116-260), enacted in December 2020, specifies that in future years, the EFC will be renamed the Student Aid Index (SAI).
+The FAFSA Simplification Act of 2020 (FSA; Title VII, Division FF, P.L.
+116-260) was enacted in December 2020.
+When the law is fully in effect, the EFC will be renamed the Student Aid Index (SAI).
 The FSA is to reduce the number of factors that are considered in calculating the SAI and modify a number of procedures related to the student aid application process.